-Luckily, the Mojo is compatible with both Mac and Windows!
+I’m happy to say that the Mojo’s compatible with both Mac and Windows!

 Here’s a quick tutorial on setting it up on each operating system.

-Before pressing the power button on the Mojo, we recommend that you install the USB driver from Chord’s website.
+Before pressing the power button on the Mojo, I recommend that you install the USB driver from Chord’s website.